City Lit reading group 2

 What will we cover?

-You will read books chosen by group consensus, considering a range of contemporary fiction, written in English.
+Each month you will read books chosen by group consensus, considering a range of contemporary fiction, written in English.
 During the session we will discuss the novel in question by considering various aspects such as theme, plot, characters, etc. We will also discuss how successful we think the author has been in the particular work.

 What will I achieve?